ChoJiaHong/infer_server/README.md

 ## Metrics Export

 The server exposes monitoring metrics for Prometheus on port `8001`.
-Install `prometheus_client` and run the application normally.
-Prometheus can scrape `http://<host>:8001/metrics` to collect queue size, request rate, and completed request statistics.
+If `prometheus_client` is installed, run the application normally and Prometheus can scrape `http://<host>:8001/metrics` to collect queue size, request rate, and completed request statistics.
+If the library is missing or the metrics server fails to start, the application continues to run without exporting metrics.